 As I child while we lived overseas we grew several amazing foods.
 I remember picking up herbs and fruits while walking barefoot in the garden.
 At a young age, I created dozens of healthy dishes, made hundreds of herbal infusions, and learned about using plants as medicine.
 These lessons and life experiences pushed me as an adult to study more about plants and their healing properties.

-After all, while growing up and living abroad, we used herbal medicine daily.
-We never experienced any issues; if anything, herbal medicine helped clear up symptoms pretty quickly and seldom caused side effects when used properly,
+After all, while growing up and living abroad, we used herbal medicine daily as it was recomended by some of the doctors and practitioners we saw.
+We never experienced any issues; if anything, herbal medicine helped clear up symptoms pretty quickly and seldom caused side effects when used properly.

 As I got older, I began researching why herbal medicine and naturopathic medicine weren’t being used alongside allopathic medicine in the US.
 What I found out was shocking, to say the least.
 This history is not something you will learn about in school textbooks.